gitkraken/vscode-gitlens/README.md

   - Use `#<sha>` to search for a commit with id of `<sha>` &mdash; See [Git docs](https://git-scm.com/docs/git-log "Open Git docs")
   - Use `~<pattern>` to search for commits with differences whose patch text contains added/removed lines that match `<pattern>` &mdash; See [Git docs](https://git-scm.com/docs/git-log#git-log--Gltregexgt "Open Git docs")
   - Use `=<string>` to search for commits with differences that change the number of occurrences of the specified string (i.e. addition/deletion) in a file &mdash; See [Git docs](https://git-scm.com/docs/git-log#git-log--Sltstringgt "Open Git docs")
-  - Provides a *Show in Results* option to show the search results in the *GitLens Results* view
+  - Provides a *Show in Results* option to show the search results in the *GitLens Results* explorer

 ---
 ### Navigate and Explore